TensorSpeech/TensorFlowASR/README.md

 ## Inference

-`ASRInference` transcribes with either a checkpoint or an exported tflite model, in one pass or streaming chunk by chunk
+`ASRInference` transcribes one stream with either a checkpoint or an exported tflite model, in one pass or streaming chunk by chunk.
+All sessions on one model share one `ASREngine`, which loads the model once and decodes many sessions per call, for example one session per websocket in a server

 See [inferences](./docs/inferences.md), and [examples/inferences](./examples/inferences/) for
 runnable scripts including a live microphone